carlmontanari/scrapli/README.md

  SystemSSH, and it turns out telnet is still actually useful for things like terminal servers and the like!

-The final piece of scrapli is the actual "driver" -- or the component that binds the transport and channel together and deals with instantiation of an scrapli object.
+The final piece of scrapli is the actual "driver" -- or the component that binds the transport and channel together and deals with instantiation of a scrapli object.
 There is a "base" driver object -- `Scrape` -- which provides essentially a "raw" SSH (or telnet) connection that is created by instantiating a Transport object, and a Channel object . `Scrape` provides (via Channel) read/write methods and not much else -- this should feel familiar if you have used paramiko in the past.
 More specific "drivers" can inherit from this class to extend functionality of the
     driver to make it more friendly for network devices.
 In fact, there is a `GenericDriver` class that inherits from `Scrape` and provides a base driver to work with if you need to interact with a device not represented by one of the "core" drivers.
-Next, the `NetworkDriver` abstract base class inherits from `GenericDriver` This `NetworkDriver` isn't really meant to be used directly though (hence why it is an ABC), but to be further extended and built upon instead.
+Next, the `NetworkDriver` abstract base class inherits from `GenericDriver`.
+The `NetworkDriver` isn't really meant to be used directly though (hence why it is an ABC), but to be further extended and built upon instead.
 As this library is focused on interacting with network devices, an example scrapli driver (built on the `NetworkDriver`) would be the `IOSXEDriver` -- to, as you may have guessed